Children around the world

 Tibet

-My adventures in this fascinating country are related in detail on the page Travel episodes – Tibet 1987: Tibetan summer.
+My adventures in this fascinating country are related on the page Travel episodes – Tibet 1987: Tibetan summer.

 During a visit to the Tashilhunpo Monastery, Shigatse, this little girl, wearing a fancy hat, has fallen asleep on her grandmother’s back.
 (Photo copyright © by Kaj Halberg)